droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/addrman.h - See the CPP file.

 ./src/alert.cpp - Alerts for older versions of Core.
-There’s an unsigned alert with all the data (CUnsignedAlert) and an unsigned alert + signature (CAlert).
+There’s an unsigned alert with all the data (CUnsignedAlert) and an unsigned alert + signature (CAlert). [*Removed in 0.13*](https://github.com/bitcoin/bitcoin/pull/7692).

-./src/alert.h - See the CPP file.
+./src/alert.h - See the CPP file. [*Removed in 0.13*](https://github.com/bitcoin/bitcoin/pull/7692).

 ./src/amount.cpp - Some basic amount (CAmount, or int64_t) definitions, and a type-safe wrapper class for fee rates (CFeeRate).